The classification of purely non-symplectic automorphisms of high order on K3 surfaces

 We have to check in case $n=25$ that $T$ embeds uniquely into the K3-lattice.
 It has rank $20$ and determinant $5$.
-Its orthogonal complement $\NS$ is an indefinite lattice of determinant $5$.
+Its orthogonal complement $\NS$ is an indefinite binary quadratic form of determinant $5$.
 It is unique in its genus and the canonical map $O(\NS)\rightarrow O(\NS^\vee \!/\NS)$ is surjective since both groups are generated by $-id$.
 By \cite[1.14.1]{nikulin:quadratic_forms} the embedding of $T$ into $L_{k3}$ is unique.

 For the case $(27,3^3)$, we need more theory not explained here, see e.g. \cite{miranda_morrison:embeddings}.
 By \cite[VIII 7.6]{miranda_morrison:embeddings} $\NS$ is $3$-semiregular and $p$-regular for $p\neq 3$.
 Now \cite[VIII 7.5]{miranda_morrison:embeddings} provides surjectivity of $O(\NS) \rightarrow O(\NS^\vee\!\!/\NS)$ and uniqueness in its genus (alternatively cf. \cite{miranda_morrison:embeddings_I,miranda_morrison:embeddings_II}).
 Uniqueness of the embedding follows again with \cite[1.14.1]{nikulin:quadratic_forms}.